 Most of Malawi's 17 million people live in rural areas, where water-related diseases and HIV/AIDS are widespread.

-people in Malawi don't have access to safe water.
+5.6 million people in Malawi do not have clean water.

-Over 1,700 children die every year from diarrhoea caused by unsafe water and poor sanitation in Malawi.
+Over 3,000 children under five die every year from diarrhoeal diseases caused by poor water and sanitation in Malawi.

 Malawi is known as 'the warm heart of Africa'.
 Despite signs of economic development many challenges remain – in rural areas as few as two in ten people have access to a toilet.

-1.7 million people have no access to safe water and 10 million don’t have adequate sanitation.
-More than 1,700 children die every year from preventable diarrhoeal deaths caused by poor water and sanitation.
+5.6 million people have no access to clean water and 9.7 million don’t have decent toilet.
+More than 3,000 children die every year from preventable diarrhoeal deaths caused by poor water and sanitation.

 Many people in Malawi live in rural areas where extreme weather, rapid population growth and pollution have made farming difficult.
-A reliable safe water supply is essential to grow enough food to eat.
+A reliable clean water supply is essential to grow enough food to eat.

 HIV/AIDS is widespread, leaving children orphaned and having to collect water for themselves and relatives.
-Safe water is especially important for people with HIV/AIDS but they are often excluded from using facilities.
+Clean water is especially important for people with HIV/AIDS but they are often excluded from using facilities.

 In Malawi, WaterAid is working with local partners to map the water points in each district and note their condition.
 This is essential to get a clear picture of where the need is greatest.

 We then support communities to repair broken wells and handpumps and train them to maintain their own facilities long-term.
-This will mean that safe water is available close to home all year round.
+This will mean that clean water is available close to home all year round.

-To ensure communities get the most benefit from safe water, we support them to improve hygiene practices and build toilets.
+To ensure communities get the most benefit from clean water, we support them to improve hygiene practices and build toilets.
 Simple composting latrines help keep water sources clean and provide fertiliser for crops.

 In Malawi last year we reached: